Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ### Test
 Your functioning process should now be ready to test.
 Enter data as you would as the Chapter Leader, following these steps:

-1. Enter a new Campaign record, setting Campaign Name = the name of a coding class; Campaign Type = Dev Class; Start Date = any date; Instructor = your sample instructor; Chapter = your sample account.
+1. Enter a new Campaign record, setting Campaign Name = the name of a coding class; Campaign Type = Dev Class; Start Date = any date; Chapter = your sample account; Instructor = your sample instructor.
 Save.
 2. Look in the Campaign Member related list for your new Campaign.
 Is there a new Campaign Member record?
 3. Check the Women in Technology Chatter Group.
 Did your Teaching Assistant recruitment post make it there?
 Are the merge fields correct?